 One of the most promising technologies in this area is vertical farming.
 Harvest London is one of the innovative companies harvesting food on a made-to-order basis in controlled urban farms.
 They built the first vertical and hydroponic farm in London in 2016 growing over 100 different edible plants.
 In 2019, they completed a successful funds raise through Seedrs of £402,060 from 454 investors, with an initial target of £325,000, and in 2020 they opened a second farm in Leyton, East London.

 Square Mile Farms

-As the popularity of urban farming continues to rise, another strat-up Square Mile Farms, have noticed large employers rethinking the function and layout of their workspaces post Covid.
+As the popularity of urban farming continues to rise, another start-up Square Mile Farms, has noticed large employers rethinking the function and layout of their workspaces post-Covid.
 With a lot of people still working from home, their Office Farming model ‘creates inviting spaces, attracting talent back into the workplace’ (seedrs.com).

-Their business model is based on installing vertical farms in workplaces with an estimated market size of £143m in London, and £621m in the UK., and moves into the inner cities, Square Mile Farms have positioned themselves well for a growing market.
+Its business model is based on installing vertical farms in workplaces with an estimated market size of £143m in London, and £621m in the UK., and moving into the inner cities, Square Mile Farms has positioned itself well for a growing market.
 In 2020, with a crowdfunding goal of £200,010, they doubled their target, raising £504,118 from 891 investors on Seedrs.

 Meet the entrepreneurs and innovative professions spearheading the latest business trends with Insider London Company Visits – available both online and in-person.
 Find out more about the past, present and future of this innovative business ecosystem on the Silicon Roundabout.
 Discover many fantastic sustainable initiatives and projects in architecture, public transport, business, infrastructure and urban greening which tackle climate change in London on our Sustainable London Walking Tour.
 Get in touch today via firstname.lastname@example.org to find out what we can offer your group.